Acupuncture and Herbal Medicine Program

 Degrees

-Upon completion of our program, graduates receive both a Bachelor of Science Degree in Professional Health Studies and a Master of Acupuncture and Herbal Medicine.
+Upon completion of our program, graduates receive both a Bachelor of Science Degree in Professional Health Studies and a Master of Science in Acupuncture and Herbal Medicine.

 FCIM is duly authorized by the Florida Department of Education to award both a Bachelor's Degree and Master's Degree to students who successfully complete FCIM's dual-degree program, where the Master's Degree is also fully accredited by ACAOM.
 The two degrees will be awarded simultaneously to successful FCIM graduates and not separately.